mendix/docs/content/refguide/suppression-rules.md

 * You made a deliberate choice in your project that leads to a warning, and you know this will not lead to problems.
 * You are using an App Store module that contains warnings and you don't want to change the App Store module.
-* The number of warnings is so large that the warning tab is not usable anymore, and you want to temporariliy disable some of them.
+* The number of warnings is so large that the warning tab is not usable anymore, and you want to temporarily disable some of them.

 With **Suppression rules** it is possible to disable warnings in a number of ways.